Restaurant Break-Even Formula (In Dollars and In Covers)

 Kill Sunday brunch:

-Most operators evaluate daypart decisions on revenue alone.
-The right evaluation is on contribution margin against the marginal cost of running the daypart.
-A $2,500 daypart can be more profitable than a $3,500 daypart if the smaller one has better cost structure.
+Most operators judge a daypart on revenue alone, and that’s how you end up keeping a busy shift that bleeds you.
+Judge it on contribution margin against the marginal cost of actually running it.
+A $2,500 daypart can beat a $3,500 daypart all day if the smaller one has better cost structure.

 When break-even is the wrong question #

 Break-even tells you what covers the bills.
-It does not tell you whether the business is healthy.
+It doesn’t tell you whether the place is healthy, and those are not the same question.
 A break-even at $85K monthly revenue on a $1.5M ceiling is fragile.
-A break-even at $85K on a $2.4M ceiling is comfortable.
+Same $85K on a $2.4M ceiling, and you can breathe.

 The follow-up number to break-even is margin of safety: